dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/user_stories/log_in_to_the_portal/README.md

 When I entered all the fields on the <b>Log in</b> page and click <b>Log in</b>
 Then I am authenticated at the website
   And I am taken to the home page
-  And the login link is replaced with my name
+  And the log in link is replaced with my name
   And I see the <b>Log out</b> button in the drop-down menu next to my name And I see the <b>View profile</b> item in the drop-down menu next to my name